 A dedicated user account in the form of an ICBDA email address is available for the Hospitality Chair.
-All the Google Workspace features are accessed through the user account name and a unique password which is supplied by the Webmaster.
-Use of the email address for correspondence is optional.
+All the Google Workspace features are accessed through the user account name (the ICBDA email address) and a unique password.
+You can request the Webmaster to provide you a new password, or the previous Hospitality Chair may simply give you their password.
+Then change the password to something you can remember and, if desired, set up the phone authentication.

+Using the email address for correspondence is optional.
 The Drive feature in Google Workspace provides storage space to archive information related to the Hospitality Chair.

-At the conclusion of a convention, the Hospitality Chair should make a folder in the Google Workspace Drive and title it with the year and the location of the convention.
+At the conclusion of the convention, make a folder in the Google Workspace Drive and title it with the year and the location of the convention.
 Upload any information into that folder that would be helpful for the next Hospitality Chair, such as menus and sample invitations.

 Review any correspondence in the email account for retention or deletion.
-Then notify the Webmaster by August 1 that the account is ready for transfer.
+Then either share your password with the new Hospitality Chair or notify the Webmaster that the account is ready for transfer and request the password be reset.

-The Webmaster will then reset the password so that the account is ready for use by the next Hospitality Chair.
-For more information on using the Google Workspace account, see Google Workspace Capabilities on page 63.
+For more information on using the Google Workspace account, see Google Workspace Capabilities on page 72.